 It can get crowded again over the week that includes President's Day (the third Monday of February).

 Disneyland Weather in Winter

-California never gets too cold, no matter what the season.
+Anaheim never gets too cold, no matter what the season.
 To get an idea of what it's like in winter and all year long, check the average Disneyland weather month by month.